Regulations in red are new this year.

 Deer Hunting Permits

 Permits are required to hunt during the Permit Bow, Permit Muzzleloader and Permit Shotgun deer seasons.
 There is no lottery for deer permits.
-See Special Areas for specific deer permit requirements on those properties.
+See Special Areas Information for specific deer permit requirements on those properties.

 A permit to use alternative methods/equipment for taking game during the prescribed seasons for certain physically challenged persons may be issued.
 The application period is Jan.
 1 to Aug.
 31 of each year.